List of Brickleberry episodes

 Brickleberry is an American animated comedy sitcom that premiered on September 25, 2012, and ended on April 14, 2015 on Comedy Central.
-The series, created by Roger Black and Waco O'Guin, follows a group of forest rangers that work in fictional Brickleberry National Park, the national park in America.
+The series, created by Roger Black and Waco O'Guin, follows a group of forest rangers that work in fictional Brickleberry National Park, the national park in the United States.

 A total of 36 episodes were produced before it was announced that the series would not return for a fourth season.
 In spite of this, a crossover episode with Paradise PD was made.